ghowland/VDRPrologCPU/README.md

 | network | HTTP fetch, API calls |
 | process | Process management |

 Grants are integer-checked: user_id + grant_class + target pattern + expiry + use count.
 Every check writes an audit entry.
 No heuristics, no LLM evaluation, no prompt injection vector.
-The LLM doesn't execute the check — the system does.
+The LLM doesn't execute the check, the system does.

 ---

 ## Access Control

 Data is **absent**, not filtered.
 A query from a session without access to KB X returns zero results from X. The query path never touches X's data.
-This is structural — the access check runs before data is read, not after.
+This is structural, the access check runs before data is read, not after.

 Visibility levels: public (anyone), internal (authenticated), owner_only (creator).
-Visibility walks the parent chain — an owner_only KB inside a public tree is still owner_only.
+Visibility walks the parent chain, an owner_only KB inside a public tree is still owner_only.
 A public KB inside an owner_only tree is invisible because the ancestor is unreachable.

 ---

 ## Audit

 Every access check, grant check, fact assertion, fact retraction, rule firing, session creation, session destruction, and operational execution produces an audit entry.
 Ring buffer, fixed size, oldest overwritten.
-All entries are integers — filterable by session, user, action, KB, time range, result.
+All entries are integers, filterable by session, user, action, KB, time range, result.

 ---

 ## Snapshot & Clone

 Snapshots capture session state (global view + ephemeral tree) as a contiguous binary blob.
 CRC32 checksum.
-Restore is bit-identical — the session continues exactly where it left off, including ephemeral IDs.
+Restore is bit-identical, the session continues exactly where it left off, including ephemeral IDs.

 Clone creates a new session sharing the parent's data via copy-on-write.
 First write triggers page copy.
 Kill clone → COW pages freed, parent untouched.
 Merge clone → dirty pages applied to parent with conflict detection.